hidakatsuya/redmined/README.md

 # Redmined

-A docked CLI for Redmine development environment.
+A dockerized CLI for the Redmine development environment.
 Inspired by [rails/docked](https://github.com/rails/docked).

 [![Build](https://github.com/hidakatsuya/redmined/actions/workflows/test-and-build.yml/badge.svg)](https://github.com/hidakatsuya/redmined/actions/workflows/test-and-build.yml)

 ## Features

-* Requires only Docker CLI
+* You can develop in a reproducible Redmine development environment anywhere
-* Supports running most Redmine tests
+* All you need is Redmine source code and Docker
-* CLI can be executed in subdirectories
+* You can develop in multiple environments with different Ruby versions, ports, and environment variables
-* Supports multiple Redmine development environments
+* This command can be executed in a subdirectory of the Redmine source code

 ## Prerequisites